 Students found guilty have seven calendar days from the date of the decision letter to submit a written request to the Vice President, Academic Affairs and Provost, for an appeal, setting forth the basis of the appeal and any substantiating material.
-If no written request is submitted within the seven-day period, the decision of the Dean of Graduate Studies, shall be final.
+If no written request is submitted within the seven-day period, the decision of the Dean, Graduate Education, shall be final.

 Students found guilty may request an appeal to the Vice President, Academic Affairs and Provost, on the grounds that: (1) information that was not available at the time of the hearing has become available and could reasonably be expected to have altered the outcome of the case; (2) the College's disciplinary system was violated in a way that adversely affected the outcome of the case; or (3) the sanction was unduly harsh and not justifiable.
-The Vice President, Academic Affairs and Provost, shall have the discretion to grant written requests for appeal by students found guilty by the Dean of Graduate Studies.
-If the Vice President, Academic Affairs and Provost, denies a written request for appeal, the decision of the Dean of Graduate Studies, is final.
+The Vice President, Academic Affairs and Provost, shall have the discretion to grant written requests for appeal by students found guilty by the Dean, Graduate Education.
 If the Vice President, Academic Affairs and Provost, determines that a student's request for appeal has merit, the Vice President, Academic Affairs and Provost, shall hear the appeal and render a decision.
 Vice President, Academic Affairs and Provost, shall provide the student with written notice of his/her determination within three business days of rendering his/her decision.